chrisnoonan98675/site/_posts/2014-11-04-importing-a-properties-file-into-a-dictionary.markdown

 ---
-title: Importing a properties file into a dictionary
+title: Importing a properties file into an XL Deploy dictionary
 categories:
 - xl-deploy
 tags: